u1tbmo/uplb-cmsc12/python/week7/README.md

         enc1.append(enc_text_1)
 ```

-Then, we use a for loop to encrype the text in enc1 using the second key.
+Then, we use a for loop to encrypt the text in enc1 using the second key.

 ```python
     for text in enc1: